 It is easy to get overwhelmed these times.
 For too long, “normal” has not existed, and if so, only as a “new normal.”
-This seems too much to handle at times, and it’s perfectly understandable.
+This seems too much to handle at times, and it will not end any time soon, and being overwhelmed is perfectly understandable.

 We seem to be not very good at handling a crisis that endures for longer than a few weeks.
 The news cycle gets tired almost as quickly as we do – we tend to not hear about certain things any more as we adjust to a changed reality.
 Are there still fires in California?
 Yes.
 Is Coronavirus still wreaking havoc?
 Yes.
 Is the crisis in Syria still ongoing?
 Yes.
 Is the war in the Congo still ongoing?
 Yes.
 Is x still happening?
 Most likely, yes.
 Is it still on the news?
 Most likely not, unless something drastic has changed.